Kajuru: History

 It was carved out of Chikun Local Government Area in March 1997 by the military administration of Gen. Sani Abacha's regime.
 At creation, it was made up of two traditional districts, Kajuru and Kufana.
 Additional districts were created, bringing the number to 14 districts (Toro 2001), now 10.

 Boundaries

-Kajuru local government shares boundaries with Igabi Local Government Area to the north, Chikun Local Government Area to the west, Kauru Local Government Area to the east, Zangon Kataf Local Government Area and Kachia Local Government Area to the south-west and south respectively.
+Kajuru Local government area (LGA) shares boundaries with Igabi LGA to the north, Chikun LGA to the west, Kauru LGA to the east, Zangon Kataf LGA and Kachia LGA to the southwest and south, respectively.

 Administrative subdivisions

 Kajuru Local Government Area consists of 10 subdivisions (second-order administrative divisions), namely: